phenixdigital/phoenix_storybook/guides/icons.md

 - [FontAwesome](https://fontawesome.com) which offers a decent set of free icons and a lot of additional styles with paid plans
 - [HeroIcons](https://heroicons.com) wich offer hundreds of free high quality icons
+- [Local] which offers the ability to use locally defined icons within the application

 ## Declaring an icon